A mini clinic in being tone deaf

 by Michael Strickland In the architecture of everyday conversation, some voices echo in marble halls while others whisper against soundproof walls.
 Cultural power dynamics play out constantly in workplace settings, often in subtle ways that can significantly impact people’s experiences and career trajectories.
 Consider how communication styles reflect cultural power dynamics.
 In many Western corporate…

-If you’ve ever stepped into a vulnerable school or a fractured community with a clipboard full of good intentions, you’ve likely seen it in eyes, before you heard it in voices, hesitation, guardedness, and quiet doubt.
-“We’ve seen people like you before.”
-And they’re right because, before it leads to a strategy, a policy, or…
+If you’ve ever stepped into a vulnerable school or a fractured community with a clipboard full of good intentions, you’ve likely seen it in people’s eyes before you heard it in their voices: hesitation, guardedness, and quiet doubt.
+We’ve seen people like you before.
+And they’re right.
+Many communities have experienced initiatives that arrived with…